eliotfinch/thesis/README.md

 # Thesis
-PhD thesis: "Modelling and Data Analysis of Black-hole Ringdown"
+PhD Thesis: "Modelling and Data Analysis of Black-hole Ringdown"